 Originally (Broom 1906)

 considered what little is known of Palacrodon browni (= Fremouwsaurus geludens; Early Triassic; Fig. 1) a member of the Rhynchocephalia.
 This year, Jenkins and Lewis 2016 tested Palacrodon against rhynchcephalians and procolophonids and found it nested with the former.
-This genus is so obscure that Wikipedia ignores it.
+This genus was so obscure that Wikipedia ignored it when this was first posted.
 The few specimens are poorly known, only a few fragments of skull + teeth from South Africa and Antarctica.

 Here in a large gamut analysis Palacrodon nests